CSE237SP2022/project-castillo_kuziez_ma/README.txt

 Iteration 1:
--Created methods necessary to create a student and their schedule -Created methods necessary to create a course and track student enrollment -Made JUnit tests for all current methods
+-Created methods necessary to create a student and their schedule -Created methods necessary to create a course and track student enrollment -Made JUnit tests for all course methods

+Iteration 2:
+-cleaned up JUnit tests for all course methods and added student JUnit tests

 Iteration 2 TO-DO:
 -Create branching system